-The group of around 70 males crossed the border from Bosnian territory to Croatia in the night of November 7, 2018.
+The group of around 70 males, seven of them minor of age, crossed the border from Bosnian territory to Croatia in the night of November 7, 2018.
 They walked for an entire night and rested the following day in the woods.
 As night fell, they began to walk again.

 “Then we were close to motorway 1, we walk around 25 km inside Croatia.”